HoraryZero/MyRostselmash/README.md

 # MyRostselmash
-Kotlin, Firebase, Material Design, AndroidX, Charts, Graphs, Coroutines, Architecture Components, Jsoup, Picasso
+Kotlin, Firebase, Email/Google Autorization, Material Design, AndroidX, Charts, Coroutines, Architecture Components, Jsoup, Picasso, PDF

 A mobile application to show the state of production at the enterprise